Tim Bentinck: Titles

-On the death of the 9th Duke of Portland in 1990, Bentinck's father Henry, his sixth cousin succeeded to the earldom of Portland.
+On the death of the 9th Duke of Portland in 1990, Bentinck's father Henry, his sixth cousin, succeeded to the earldom of Portland.
 In 1997 Tim succeeded his father.
 He took a seat in certain sittings of the House of Lords but made no speeches (nor questions) before losing the right and not standing for selective internal election, under the House of Lords Act 1999.

 On 29 December 1732, the Hon.
 William Bentinck, Baron Bentinck of the Duchy of Guelders (second surviving son of Hans Willem Bentinck), was made a Count of the Holy Roman Empire as Count (Graf) Bentinck, by Imperial Letters Patent of Ferdinand I, Holy Roman Emperor.
 This title also vests in him.
 Under the Royal Warrant of 27 April 1932 on Foreign Titles the dispensation granted by Queen Victoria to use the title and daughters' styles socially in Great Britain was rescinded beyond any living heirs, the last of which were Bentinck's late father and aunt.

 Personal life

 Bentinck married the milliner Judith "Judy" Ann Emerson (born Newcastle-under-Lyme, 10 October 1952) in London on 8 September 1979.
-They have two sons: William Jack Henry Bentinck, Viscount Woodstock (born London, 19 May 1984) and The Hon.
+They have two sons: Will Bentinck, Viscount Woodstock (born London, 19 May 1984) and The Hon.
 Jasper James Mellowes Bentinck (born London, 12 June 1988).
 They reside in London.